 UPCOMING COMMUNITY FOUNDATION EVENTS

 North Texas Community Foundation hosts many events and meetings throughout the year for our stakeholders.
-Based on recommendations from public health officials related to social distancing, we encourage all who partner with North Texas Community Foundation to stay home if they are experiencing symptoms.
-We will provide timely updates on any event postponements or cancellations as they arise.
+Based on recommendations from public health officials related to social distancing, all of our upcoming events will be held virtually.
+For more information, click here.